Erasmus+ traineeship grant

 - 15 to 30 days: EUR 150 (one-off payment)

 - 5 to 14 days: EUR 100 (one-off payment)

 In addition to the top-up grant, the grant administrators may apply on your behalf for an inclusion grant for actual costs.
 Get in touch if this applies to you.

 Preparations before departure make all the difference to how your stay turns out.
 You can read about the most important things you need to be aware of here.

-As an Erasmus trainee, you will have to take an online language test before the placement starts, in the language in which your supervision will mainly be conducted during the placement period.
+As an Erasmus+ trainee, you are strongly recommended to take an online language test before the traineeship starts, in the language in which your supervision will mainly be conducted during the traineeship period.
 A link will be sent to you once your application has been approved.

-If you want to develop your language skills in the language spoken in your placement country, you can access an online language course before and during your stay abroad.
+If you want to develop your language skills in the language spoken in your traineeship country, you can access an online language course before and during your stay abroad.
 There are different levels available, and you can take the course that suits you best.
-Contact erasmuspraktik [at] er [dot] lu [dot] se if you would like to take part.
-If you score below B2 level (i.e. B1, A1 or A2), on your language test, you will automatically have access to an online language course.

 The grant is paid in two instalments.